michelin/kafkactl/README.md

 ## Diff

-This command allows you to check differences between a new yaml descriptor and the current one deployed in Ns4Kafka.
+The `diff` command allows you to compare a new YAML descriptor with the current one deployed in Ns4Kafka, allowing you to easily identify any differences.

 ```console
 Usage: kafkactl diff [-hRvV] [-f=<file>] [-n=<optionalNamespace>]